 $750.00 VCT (Virtual Classroom Training) for live CQE Exam Preparation Training

 This includes all materials, access to the live, online classes and unlimited access to the recorded classes.
+There is no time limit for access to the recordings of the live VCT classroom sessions.

 $450.00 Self Paced Class CQE Training